JasoneDDev/PythonProjects/README.md

 # - Profiler -
 can be added and called on any function to return a profiler file to them be viewed with pstats etc.

-# - Simple QTPy GUI -
+# - Simple PyQT4 GUI -

 # Other test scripts
 Just some test scripts to remind me how to use certain features and to help me decipher how libraries etc work as I get more familiar with Python and it's libraries etc.